cilkplus/cilkplus.github.com/index.md

 ### Building

-Currently, only CMake-based building is supported.
+The recommended way to build Cilk Plus/LLVM is using CMake.
 Detailed instructions on how to build Clang/LLVM/Compiler-rt with CMake can be found in the following page: http://llvm.org/docs/CMake.html.
 In the following command, make sure to replace `/install/prefix` with the location where you would like to install the binaries.

 ```
 $ cd llvm